Nov 21, 2024

 Program Academic Eligibility

-A student will be required to maintain semester GPA of at least 3.0 at the end of every semester irrespective of total attempted hours otherwise the student will be placed on probation for one semester.
+A student will be required to maintain a cumulative semester GPA of at least 3.0 at the end of every semester irrespective of total attempted hours otherwise the student will be placed on probation for one semester.
 If the semester GPA and/or the cumulative GPA at the end of the probationary semester remains less than 3.0, the student will be dismissed.

 Program Code of Conduct and Ethical Standards of Practice